LOBEECONCEPT/Greatest-Ink/README.md

 # Greatest-Ink
-A Greatest in is better than sharp memory.
+A Greatest ink is better than sharp memory.

 Hi every one